 - Environmental biotechnology

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted that the need for environmental engineers would grow at a faster than average rate of 12% from 2014-2024, in response to the need for safe water treatment (www.bls.gov).
-As of May 2015, the BLS reported that environmental engineers had a median annual salary of $84,560.
+The U.S. Bureau of Labor Statistics (BLS) predicted that the need for environmental engineers would grow as fast as the average rate of 5% from 2018-2028, in response to the need for safe water treatment (www.bls.gov).
+As of May 2018, the BLS reported that environmental engineers had a median annual salary of $87,620.

 Most states have licensing requirements for engineers that usually include completing continuing education credits on a yearly basis.
 This helps ensure engineers are keeping up with the rapidly changing technology of the field.
 In some cases, completing a graduate certificate program may count toward those education requirements.
 The credits earned through a certificate program can usually be transferred towards a master's or Ph.D.